WEBTOON SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Pla...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until November 4, 2024 to file lead plaintiff applications in a securities class action lawsuit against WEBTOON Entertainment Inc. ("Webtoon" or the "Company") (NasdaqGS: WBTN), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its June 2024 initial public offering ("IPO").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
+17, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until November 4, 2024 to file lead plaintiff applications in a securities class action lawsuit against WEBTOON Entertainment Inc. (“Webtoon” or the“Company”) (NasdaqGS: WBTN), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its June 2024 initial public offering (“IPO”).
 This action is pending in the United States District Court for the Central District of California.

 What You May Do